helenaEH/SHAP_tutorial/README.md

 # SHAP (SHapley Additive exPlanations)
 #### Using SHAP to see feature contribution to the target variable
-Works with any sklear tree-based model & XGBoost, LightGBM, CatBoost
+TreeExplainer works with any sklear tree-based model & XGBoost, LightGBM, CatBoost.
+See the documentation for other model based approaches.

 Library documentation:
 https://shap.readthedocs.io/en/latest/